University of Illinois Graduate College - Dissertation Completion Fellowships

 A separate one-page References Cited section is allowed (must be single-spaced, in Times New Roman, with 12-point font and one-inch margins).
 No appendices or other supplemental sections are allowed.

-4. Two letters of reference: one from the student's adviser and one from the student's thesis director.
-If the student's adviser and thesis director are the same person, the second letter should come from another member of the student's dissertation committee.
+4. Two letters of reference: one from the student's adviser and one from another member of the student's dissertation committee.
 Each letter is limited to two pages and must be in 12-point font with one-inch margins.

 5. Current University of Illinois transcript (unofficial will suffice).